c3lang/c3-web/src/content/docs/Language Fundamentals/functions.md

 ## Contracts

 C3's error handling is not intended to use errors to signal invalid data or to check invariants and post conditions.
-Instead C3's approach is to add annotations to the function, that conditionally will be compiled into asserts.
+Instead C3's approach is to add annotations to the function that conditionally will be compiled into asserts.

 As an example, the following code: